-The “Community-based Dialogue Sessions on Human Rights Promotion and Protection between the Armed Forces of the Philippines and the Philippine National Police, and Civil Society Organizations and Local Communities” is a project cooperation among the Armed Forces of the Philippines Human Rights Office (AFP HRO) and Offices of the Deputy Chief of Staff for Civil Military Operations (AFP J7), for Operations (J3), and for Education and Training (J8); the Philippine National Police Human Rights Affairs Office (PNP HRAO) and Directorate for Human Resource and Doctrine Development-Training Service/Regional Specialized Training Units (DHRDD-TS/RSTUs), the Commission on Human Rights (CHR), the Philippine Alliance of Human Rights Advocates (PAHRA), the Alternative Law Groups (ALG) and the Hanns Seidel Foundation (HSF) of Germany.
+The “Community-based Dialogue Sessions on Human Rights Promotion and Protection between the Armed Forces of the Philippines and the Philippine National Police, and Civil Society Organizations and Local Communities” is a project cooperation among the Armed Forces of the Philippines Center for Law of Armed Conflict (AFP CLOAC, formerly Human Rights Office) and Offices of the Deputy Chief of Staff for Civil Military Operations (AFP J7), and for Education and Training (J8); the Philippine National Police Human Rights Affairs Office (PNP HRAO) and Directorate for Human Resource and Doctrine Development-Training Service/Regional Specialized Training Units (DHRDD-TS/RSTUs), the Commission on Human Rights (CHR), the Philippine Alliance of Human Rights Advocates (PAHRA), the Alternative Law Groups (ALG) and the Hanns Seidel Foundation (HSF) of Germany.

-The overall objective of the project is to contribute to the improvement of the Human Rights situation in the Philippines primarily through the enhancement of the relationship between the AFP and PNP, on one hand, and local communities and civil society organizations, on the other hand, in the common effort to promote human rights.
-The specific objective of the project is to help create venues for the AFP and the PNP on one hand, primarily through their respective human rights offices and training units, and civil society organizations on the other hand, to collectively discuss the issue of human rights promotion and protection, and how cooperative efforts for on-going and future actions toward human rights promotion and protection can be maximized.
+The overall objective of the project is to contribute to the improvement of the human rights situation in the Philippines primarily through the enhancement of the relationship between the AFP and PNP, on one hand, and local communities and civil society organizations, on the other hand, in the common effort to promote human rights.
+The specific objective of the project is to help create venues for the security sector (AFP and PNP) through their respective human rights offices and training units, civil society organizations (CSOs) and local government institutions, to collectively discuss the issue of human rights promotion and protection, and how cooperative efforts for on-going and future actions toward this end can be maximized.

-The project has completed three phases and is now on the second year (2018) of its fourth phase.
+The project has completed five (5) phases and is now on the first year (2023) of its sixth phase.
 The project was launched in 2008, at a time when the Philippines got the attention of the international community as a result of the alarming rise in unresolved cases of extrajudicial killings and enforced disappearances.

-Consistent with the objective of institutionalizing the gains of the project, starting in 2017, the project will activate the local multi-sectoral networks of human rights officers from the CHR, AFP and PNP, and human rights defenders from the CSOs.
-The objective will be to institutionalize the community-based dialogue mechanism at the local level (which can serve as early warning system for prevention of HRVs, quick reaction teams, monitoring/resolution of cases, training, etc.).
-The CHR Regional Office will be the convenor of the local multi-sectoral network, with the designated human rights and/or training officers of the AFP and PNP in the local areas, and the volunteer human rights defenders from CSOs as network members.
+Consistent with the objective of institutionalizing the gains of the project, efforts to strengthen the CBD regional core groups shall continue.
+The objective will be to institutionalize the CBD mechanism at the local level (which can serve as early warning system for prevention of HRVs, quick reaction teams, monitoring/resolution of cases, training, etc.).
+The CHR Regional Office serves as convenor and CSOs as co-convenor of the core group, with the designated human rights and/or training officers of the AFP and PNP in the local areas, local government institutions, and other stakeholders as members.

-With the issuance in 2015 of the CHR resolution mandating the CHR Regional Offices to convene Community-Based Dialogues (CBD), to co-organize multi-sectoral Human Rights education and training activities, and to coordinate Regional Level Policy Dialogues, CHR Regional Offices are expected to play a more active role, and more robust localization and institutionalization of the dialogues are foreseeable.
-What the project needs to do is to ensure that the members of the local multi-sectoral networks have the necessary capacity to do their expected tasks.
+With the issuance in 2015 of the CHR resolution mandating the CHR Regional Offices to convene Community-Based Dialogues (CBD), to co-organize multi-sectoral human rights education and training activities, and to coordinate regional-level policy dialogues, CHR Regional Offices are expected to play a more active role, and more robust localization and institutionalization of the dialogues are foreseeable.
+What the project needs to do is to ensure that the members of the local core groups have the necessary capacity to do their expected tasks.
 Towards achieving the goal of institutionalizing the CBD mechanism at the local level, closer cooperation shall be pursued with the Regional Peace and Order Councils (RPOCs) and Regional Development Councils (RDCs) as well as relevant government agencies.

 During the workshops, the different regional core groups are expected to discuss and finalize their respective work-plans on how they can utilize the multi-sectoral network to address human rights issues and continue to promote human rights in their respective areas.

-With improved relationships between the security forces and civilian communities, and with local cooperative mechanisms in place, the dialogues are expected to deepen, and result in actual resolution of issues, as far as the roles of the police and military personnel in these ESCR-related conflicts are concerned.
+With improved relationships between the security forces and civilian communities, and with local cooperative mechanisms in place, the dialogues are expected to deepen, and result in actual resolution of issues, insofar as the roles of the police and military personnel are concerned.